 Along with peer-reviewed articles on subjects ranging from the rise of existentialism in post-WWII Arabic fiction, to the discourse on terrorism in Tunisia, Greenberg is author of The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967).
 The book, which focused on the Egyptian Nobel laureate's turn to screenplay writing following the 1952 Free Officers' Coup, was awarded the American Comparative Literature Association First Book Subvention Award in 2014.
 It has since been reviewed in several journals, including The Bulletin of SOAS and The International Journal of Middle East Studies.

 Greenberg is currently working on a second book drawn from his experience writing about the opening days of the 2011 uprising in Cairo for The Seattle Times.
-At Mason, he teaches Modern Standard Arabic, film, literature, open-source media analysis, and translation.
-He serves as the program coordinator for the University's Foreign Language Major and Minor in Arabic.
+A third project examining the rise of political Islam in the Maghreb is also underway with Dr. Jeffry R. Halverson.
+At Mason, Professor Greenberg teaches Modern Standard Arabic, film, literature, open-source media analysis, and translation.
+He serves as the program coordinator for the University's Foreign Language Major and Minor in Arabic and is an affiliate member of the Ali Varul Ak Center for Global Islamic Studies, Film and Media Studies, and the Middle East and Islamic Studies program.

 Susan F. Hirsch, a cultural anthropologist, is a Professor in the School for Conflict Analysis and Resolution (S-CAR) at George Mason University and Chair of S-CAR’s Faculty Board.
 From 2009 to present, she has been affiliated in Mason’s Women and Gender Studies Program.
 Professor Hirsch is the Principal Investigator for the Undergraduate Experiential Learning Project funded by the U.S. Department of Education's Fund for the Improvement of Postsecondary Education (FIPSE), 2011-2013.
 The project aims at linking theory to practice through pedagogical initiatives, such as experiential learning activities and service learning intensive programs.
 She is also a recepient of the Point of View Working Group Grant that aims at promoting better learning through practice, 2010-2011.
 Her current major research and book project (with Dr. Frank Dukes) focuses on conceptualizing stakeholders in the conflict over surface mining in Appalachia.